Wirmaple73/PZSaveManager/README.md

 * **Auto-save:** Saves created by the auto-save function.
 This function is disabled by default.

 ## ⚠️ Known Issues
+> [!NOTE]
-Although the **manual save** and **auto-save** functions both work perfectly fine, you might sometimes experience some of the following side effects after restoring a save that was created using these functions.
+> Although the **manual save** and **auto-save** functions both work perfectly fine, you might sometimes experience some of the following side effects after restoring a save that was created using these functions.

 #### The following side effects apply to *all* game versions:
 * Discovered locations on the minimap might temporarily disappear.
 This can be fixed by simply quitting to the main menu in-game and loading the world again.